What Happens If You Hit a Cyclist with Your Car?

 - Keep your eyes on the road, not on your phone.

-How Munley Law Can Help Bicyclists and Drivers After an Accident
+How Munley Law Personal Injury Attorneys Can Help Bicyclists and Drivers After an Accident

 If you’re wondering what happens if you hit a cyclist with your car, it’s a complicated answer.
 One best helped by an experienced personal injury attorney.
 They can help you wade through complexities with your insurance company, car insurance coverage, police report, accident report, accident scene details, and more.

-The personal injury lawyers at Munley Law have spent decades representing victims of serious bicycle crashes.
+The personal injury lawyers at Munley Law Personal Injury Attorneys have spent decades representing victims of serious bicycle crashes.
 We fight for vulnerable car accident victims and their families and make sure that you get the compensation you deserve following a horrific accident.
 We will sit down with you, explain your legal options, and help you over this difficult time in your life.
-Munley Law has the top experienced lawyers in Philadelphia, Scranton, and surrounding areas to start your car accident claim.

 In order to give everyone equal access to the justice they deserve, we never charge a fee unless we win your case.
 Contact us today for a free consultation to get started.